olneyhymn/ulsterworldly.com/content/post/higgins-family.md

 We also have additional data on the ancestry of my paternal grandmother, Katherine Elizabeth Higgins.
 The Higgins family came from Ireland, and was known as O'Higgins in the old country.

 **"Father Higgins"** (a paternal great, great, grandfather) was a Baptist preacher.
 He had a large family.
-One of his sons was William M. Higgins who lived in Lincoln County
+One of his sons was William M. Higgins who lived in Lincoln County.

 **William M. Higgins** (a paternal great grandfather) first married Katherine McRoberts (who came from Scotland).
 Their children were: